 The Board of Directors regularly explains the purpose and rationality of shares held by the Company as cross-shareholdings.

-This is done after comprehensively determining the appropriateness of continuing to hold, based on a quantitative assessment of changes in the stock price and market capitalization, changes in the amount of dividends received and the dividend yield, and changes in ROE over the past five years, as well as qualitative assessment of the medium- to long-term economic rationality and future prospects.
+This is done after comprehensively determining the appropriateness Number of issues and balance sheet amount of continuing to hold, based on a quantitative assessment of changes in the stock price and market capitalization, changes in the amount of dividends received and the dividend yield, and changes in ROE over the past five years, as well as qualitative assessment of the medium- to long-term economic rationality and future prospects.